yasasbanukaofficial/strtgst-academic-tracker/README.md

 # 🎓 STRTGST – Academic Tracking System

 **STRTGST** (Strategist) is a modern, modular academic tracker built with JavaFX and MySQL.
-It helps educators and students manage academic records, monitor progress, and now includes a built-in **AI assistant** that answers education-related questions in summarized form.
+It helps students manage academic records, monitor progress, and now includes a built-in **AI assistant** that answers education-related questions in summarized form.

 > ✨ Smart.
 Simple.
 Structured.
 Now powered by AI.